Intrigue, Suspense, and Betrayal – A Review of The Wych Elm

 When Toby gets beaten up, he’s thoroughly shaken up and struggles to accept that he’s no longer the golden boy.
 Add to that – an old murder and a head injury that makes his memories unreliable, and poor Toby is pushed to the edge of his tether.

-It’s another commentary that since Toby has led such a comfortable life, when things go wrong, he does not have the resiliency to deal with his changed circumstances.
+It’s another commentary that since Toby has led such a comfortable life, he does not have the resiliency to deal with his changed circumstances when things go wrong.
 His life is frequently compared with those of his cousins.
-Bullied and mocked, they struggled during their school years but eventually overcame their traumas (whether it’s a healthy way, that’s another question altogether).
+Bullied and mocked, they struggled during their school years but eventually overcame their traumas (whether it’s a healthy way is another question altogether).

 The murder mystery is also well-developed and resolved satisfactorily.
 The ending was heartrending and cathartic, sad and hopeful, all at once.

-I could easily write an essay on this novel – there’s so much to unpack here.
-But it’s a murder mystery, so I”ll end this review by recommending you take your time with this novel.
+I could easily write an essay on this novel—there’s so much to unpack here.
+But it’s a murder mystery, so I’ll end this review by recommending you take your time with it.
 Sink into Toby’s psyche and the atmosphere of the beautiful, grand house with the spooky elm tree.
 It’s a wonderful experience!

 Tags from the story